StephenJD/lighting_up_your_life/content/en/Teaching/The Gospel/The Gospel of the Kingdom.md

 ---
+title: The Gospel of the Kingdom
 type: document
 translationKey: The Gospel of the Kingdom
-title: The Gospel of the Kingdom
+geometry: margin=2cm
+geometry: a4paper
 ---
-# The Gospel of the Kingdom

 Jesus and the apostles preached and demonstrated a Gospel centred on the Kingdom of God.
 The cross was ***not*** the focus of their Gospel; their